Eating well for your mental health

 Oily fish such as mackerel, herrings, sardines and salmon are thought to reduce depressive symptoms.
 Try to include them in your diet at least twice a week.

 Choosing the right types of drinks is also important for maintaining good mental health.
-During the RYH plan we suggest you cut out caffeine and alcoholic, but this is not forever, when you start to feel better remember the 80:20 approach!
+We suggest you initially cut out caffeine and alcoholic, but this is not forever, when you start to feel better remember the 80:20 approach!

 Staying hydrated can help with alertness and mood.
 It’s recommended that men drink around 2 L water and women 1.5 L water each day.